garrandall/popular-music-data/tracks/dude--looks-like-a-lady--aerosmith.md

 Baby let me follow you down (turn the other cheek dear) Baby let me follow you down (do me, do me, do me, do me)

-Ooh, what a funky lady
+Oh, what a funky lady
-Ooh, she like it, like it, like it, like that.
+Oh, she like it, like it, like it, like that.
-Ooh, he was a lady!
+Oh, he was a lady!

 That, that dude looks like a lady
 That, that dude looks like a lady